Wednesday, May 31, 2023

 This is why upshifting is useful and safer as well, especially on a heavier electric bike.
 When riding downhill at a 5 or 10% decline you might be fine staying in whatever gear you’re already in, especially if it’s a short decline.
 However, at a 15% or 20% decline, shifting into the highest gear (which is also the hardest or “slowest” of gears) will keep your speed a little more steady and make you feel more in control.

-I ride a ton on hills but like to stay slower and in control when going downhill.
-So here’s an example of how I do it: My e-bike has 7 gear shifts.
+Here’s an example of how I do it: My e-bike has 7 gear shifts.
 On any substantial decline at all, I keep my bike in the 7th, or hardest, gear.
 I combine this with actually turning off my left pedal assist gears (level 0) and find that I have more control riding downhill and that I don’t have to brake quite as much or as hard.

 Follow these steps for shifting to get a feel for your gears and to learn how to shift them efficiently.
 Practicing shifting before going on a major ride is a good idea for any beginner e-bike rider, even if you have practice changing gears on a standard bike.
 After all, e-bikes have the additional component of motor power to deal with and are typically quite a bit heavier and faster.